 Examples: Comic Books

-- This is the idea behind Marvel Comics "Season One" graphic novels.
+- This is the idea behind Marvel Comics' "Chapter One" graphic novels.

 - The 1999 miniseries Spider-Man: Chapter One was an attempt to explicitly give Spider-Man an updated origin.
 (It was written by John Byrne, who had done the same for Superman in the Superman: The Man of Steel miniseries.)
 It was a flop, and is not considered canon.

-- The Fantastic Four, who gained their powers during a failed space flight, were originally said to be trying to beat the Dirty Commies to the moon.
+- They gained their powers during a failed space flight and were originally said to be trying to beat the Dirty Commies to the moon.
 Later retellings of the origin, which became dated as of the real Moon landing in 1969, have said that the ship was intended to test an experimental warp drive instead.
 Presumably that one won't become dated anytime soon...

 - In a subtler example, the Martian Manhunter's origin as one member of a present-day, populous Martian race was quietly changed once it became evident in Reallife that no large lifeforms exist on Mars.
 Later tellings of his origin claim that the Martian Manhunter had been teleported to Earth through time as well as space, and that that the other Martians had died off prior to modern times.